PopovGP/Export-MS-Project-to-MS-Excel/README.md

 # Export-MS-Project-to-MS-Excel
-MS Visual Basic module to export tasks and Gantt chart from MS Project to MS Excel.
+MS Visual Basic module to export tasks, Gantt chart and resources list from MS Project to MS Excel.
 Instant use.
 No setup required.
+100% MS Project VBA.

 **_Features:_**
   - Versatile